Userfacing API

 API for controlling fuzzing

-These functions are intended for usage while testing, having various effects on the shrinking/fuzzing process.
-They are not intended to be part of a codebase permanently/in production.
+These functions are intended for usage while testing, having various effects on either the shrinking or fuzzing process.
+They are not intended to be part of a codebase permanently or remain active while deployed in production.

 The trailing exclamation mark serves as a reminder that this will, under the hood, modify the currently running testcase.